 Stephen Ellis, a Texas native, is an actor recently featured on Whatculture’s list of “10 Rising Actors Who Could Be the Next Big Thing.”
 His career spans the stage and screen, from New York to LA.
 “An expert comedian” “imbued with a surprising depth of emotion,” Ellis’ characters “walk the line between outlandish comedy and genuine drama.”

 Stephen studied at The National Theater Institute and graduated Cum Laude from Kenyon College, where he won the Paul Newman Award for Acting.
-He is represented by Haven Entertainment and Abrams Artists.
+He is represented by Haven Entertainment and Abrams Artists for Commercials.